justinehg/coding-challenges/README.md

 # Codewars Solutions

-A colletion of Javascript problems and my solutions.
+A colletion of Javascript coding challenges and my solutions.

 ### General format